lvllvl/speedDetection/README.md

 Our workflow will be as follows:

-> Video -> 20,400 images -> Segmentation
+> - Video -> 20,400 images -> Segmentation
 >
->Segmentation -> optical flow matrix set
+> - Segmentation -> optical flow matrix set
 >
->Segmentation -> one hot encoding matrix set
+> - Segmentation -> one hot encoding matrix set
 >
->Combine one hot encoding with optical flow
+> - Combine one hot encoding with optical flow
 >
->Long Short Term Memory ( LSTM ) model
+> - Long Short Term Memory ( LSTM ) model
 >
 ## Preparing the dataset
 #### <ins>Segmentation</ins>